-When typhoon-hit Japanese airport will reopen is uncertain
+Storm-hit Japan airport counts damage; unclear when reopens

-TOKYO (AP) — The closure of a major Japanese airport flooded by a typhoon is raising worries about the impact on tourist traffic, mostly from China and Southeast Asia.
+TOKYO (AP) — The closure of a major Japanese airport flooded by a typhoon is raising worries about the impact on tourist traffic, mostly from China and Southeast Asia, as well as on exporting computer chips and other goods.

-Kansai International Airport officials said Wednesday they weren’t sure when the airport could reopen.
+Kansai International Airport officials said Wednesday they weren’t sure when the airport will reopen.
 Although a damaged runway had been mostly cleared, other equipment to ensure safe flying wasn’t operating.

-People visiting Japan said they were worried and rushing to change flights.
+Visitors are worried and some are rushing to change flights.

+About 3,000 passengers stranded at the airport overnight were given blankets and biscuits until they gradually left by boats and buses.

 Most Read Business Stories